5 Patient Engagement Strategies for Facilities

 It’s important to build trust during these interactions to encourage patient buy-in and self-advocacy.
 In order to address care deficiencies, it’s important that facility leaders develop system-wide policy changes to promote greater provider visibility.

-Instead of prioritizing the number of patients seen per day, focus on providing high-quality care to each one.
+Tip: Instead of prioritizing the number of patients seen per day, focus on providing high-quality care to each one.
 Dedicate more time to each patient encounter to make sure that they feel seen and heard.

-3. Utilize Home-Monitoring Strategies to Encourage Self-Advocacy
+3. Utilize Home Monitoring Strategies to Encourage Self-Advocacy

-Patient engagement tools shouldn’t only be used inside care facilities.
+Patient engagement strategies shouldn’t only be used inside care facilities.
 It’s important to address patient needs throughout their healthcare journey and encourage them to participate in healthcare promotion activities at home and in their community.

 Providing patients with the tools to track their progress can reassure them that they’re meeting health goals.
 Alternatively, such tools can also alert them when their numbers may be heading in the wrong direction and can prompt earlier medical intervention.
+This can better prepare them for future discussions with their providers.

 4. Collect Patient Experience Data to Develop Engagement Goals